Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-Electricity is required in large quantities to enable direct-air-captured CO$_2$ and methanalisation to transform captured CO$_2$ into methanol.
+Electricity is required in large quantities to enable direct-air-captured CO$_2$ and methanolisation to transform captured CO$_2$ into methanol.
 It is also vastly needed for producing H$_2$ electrolytically, a key component in manufacturing synthetic products.
 This emphasises the importance of understanding where electricity is produced and transmitted amongst and within countries for consumption.

 In a climate-neutral scenario, the production of electricity in Europe is mainly determined by the accessibility of cost-effective renewable energy.
-Furthermore, although nuclear power plants are an option for producing electricity in our model, they are not chosen because of their high cost.
+Although nuclear power plants are an option for producing electricity in our model, they are not chosen because of their high cost.
 From this perspective, major production is observed in Great Britain, France, Spain, Germany, and Italy.
-In a global scenario, a total of 10068 TWh of electricity is produced annually, with a slight increase of 1.1\% in a local scenario (Figures \ref{supplemental:figure_installed_capacity} and \ref{supplemental:figure_electricity_production}).
-The model's intrinsic constraint for the electricity supply to meet the demand on an hourly basis provides stability for the entire system (Equation \ref{supplemental:material_electricity_demand_supply_constraint}), resulting in minimal production differences when comparing the two scenarios.
+In the global scenario, a total of 10068 TWh of electricity is produced annually, with a slight increase of 1.1\% in the local scenario (Figures \ref{supplemental:figure_installed_capacity} and \ref{supplemental:figure_electricity_production}).
+The model's intrinsic constraint for the electricity supply to meet the demand at every time step of the selected temporal resolution (i.e. 3 hours) provides stability for the entire system (Equation \ref{supplemental:material_electricity_demand_supply_constraint}), resulting in minimal production differences when comparing the two scenarios.

 For simplicity, we do not allow expansion of transmission capacity beyond today's values.
-This results in a flow of electricity that amounts to 962 PWh·km/a in a global scenario and 978 PWh·km/a in a local scenario (Figure \ref{supplemental:figure_electricity_flow}).
-In both scenarios, most of the electricity flows within each country, typically those that produce the most H$_2$ in Europe (Figures \ref{supplemental:figure_h2_production}).
+This results in a flow of electricity that amounts to 962000 TWh·km/a in the global scenario and 978000 TWh·km/a in the local scenario (Figure \ref{supplemental:figure_electricity_flow}).
+In both scenarios, most of the electricity flows within each country, typically those that produce the most H$_2$ in Europe, with minimal cross-border exchange (Figure \ref{supplemental:figure_h2_demand_production}).

-In this paragraph, we briefly discuss the limitations of our analysis.
-First, the model presented in this study is based on an overnight greenfield optimisation and assumes perfect foresight.
-This might have missed some of the technological lock-ins or path-dependent effects during the system transformation.
-Exogenous cost assumptions summarised in Table \ref{supplemental:table_technology_characteristics_assumptions} might be different which could affect the results.
-As described in the Methods section, only the most relevant technologies for capturing CO$_2$ are included in the model.
-The temporal resolution of the model is 3 hours, which is sufficient for our study compared to the highest temporal resolution of 1 hour allowed in PyPSA-Eur (see Figure \ref{supplemental:figure_temporal_resolution_sensitivity_analysis}).
-The model assumes that Europe produces all synthetic fuels it needs and does not rely on imports from other regions.